jamesoyanna/ShowFix/README.md

-## ShowFix App
+### ShowFlix App

-## Description:

 ### About Project
- ShowFix is a web application that allows users to browse and search for movies, view movie details, and discover similar movies based on their interests.
+ ShowFlix is a web application that allows users to browse and search for movies, view movie details, and discover similar movies based on their interests.
 The application is built using React and Redux, and it fetches movie data from the OMDb API.

 ## Application Features
     - Search for movies by title or keyword.

-   -View movie details, including title, plot, release date, rating, and runtime.
+   - View movie details, including title, plot, release date, rating, and runtime.

    - Discover similar movies based on the selected movie.

-#### Live view of the application Demo can be VIEWED here- [ShowFix App](https://showfix.netlify.app/)
+#### Live view of the application Demo can be VIEWED here- [ShowFlix App](https://showfix.netlify.app/)

 ### Screenshots of the Application.

-Front page Desktop
+Front page Desktop View:

 ![frontpage](https://github.com/jamesoyanna/ShowFix/assets/26815113/c5f1e3af-8214-4ee7-8b87-85b528ee3203)

 Movie Details Slider View
 ![Movie Details Slider View](https://github.com/jamesoyanna/ShowFix/assets/26815113/e4315938-4742-4ce3-a2b3-4664404bac12)

 Movie Search Result View:
 ![Movie Search View](https://github.com/jamesoyanna/ShowFix/assets/26815113/3c42229a-eed5-47cd-8ba6-144e7a7cfcd7)

 Single Movie Page Details View: